DavidPos/MusicQuiz/README.md

 # MusicQuiz
 ##Music Quiz using Spotify API

 Music quiz that plays a song and you have to guess who it is.
-Use the Spotify API for all the information.
+Uses the Spotify API for all the information.
 [![Home Screen](https://github.com/DavidPos/MusicQuiz/blob/master/ScreenShots/Screenshot_2015-08-18-17-51-37.jpg)]()

 #Copyright